RichCap/SIDIS_Analysis_CLAS12_RichCap/README.md

 ## Other Commit Updates:

+### Update on 2-15-2022:
+* Added new python code to create and sort images for the different unfolding methods
+* Updated how images are saved to make it easier to upload to the (new) webpage
+* Making updates (in-progress) for "Unfolding_Tests_V14_" including:
+    * New Smearing function
+    * Fixing issues with the (new) multidimension variable creation function
+    * Changing the phase space histograms (in 'Mom_Cor_Code') to include the particle momentum instead of the sector information

 ### Update on 12-1-2022:
 * Made major revisions to the jupyter notebook and python code within the new files called "Analysis_Notebook_SIDIS_richcap.ipynb" and "makeROOT_epip_SIDIS_histos_new.py"